Aspidistra: Cultivation and Care

 Using a spade, prepare the soil by working it to a depth of 30 cm.

-1. Dig a hole 2 to 3 times wider than the root ball
+1. Dig a hole 2 to 3 times wider than the root ball.

-3. Fill with a mix of good compost and potting soil
+3. Fill with a mix of good compost and potting soil.

-4. Firm down
+4. Firm the soil.

 In a Pot

-• Choose a pot at least 30 cm in diameter and depth, with drainage holes
+• Choose a pot at least 30 cm in diameter and depth, with drainage holes.

-• Fill with the remaining substrate, lightly firming to remove air pockets
+• Fill with the remaining substrate, lightly firming to remove air pockets.

-• Water generously to encourage rooting
+• Water thoroughly to encourage rooting.

-Cultivation and Care of the Aspidistra
+Culture and care of the aspidistra

 In the garden